Wanting to show others that you can be fit while vegan isn’t silly at all.

 So while there aren’t too many companies that specifically make gym attire that advertise being vegan, you do have a few options.

 With the growth of veganism, I wouldn’t be surprised if mainstream brands start making products for vegans in the future.
+They also make great gifts for vegan athletes.

 No Meat Athlete was originally just a blog (a very popular one) about vegan fitness.